aswens1/startup/notes.md

 - gets decrypted to verify
 - trusted third party - both sides trust
 - need the public key to verify

+use sudo service caddy restart to save the files and restart it so you can see the changes, or the change won't save